QUICK ACCESS: Workers’ compensation claim form DWC 1

-The Workers’ Compensation and Disability Department is committed to the advocacy and support of our faculty and staff through our program and are excited to share a new resource: Workplace Injury and Disability Infographics for supervisors and employees.
+The Workers’ Compensation and Disability Department is committed to the advocacy and support of our faculty and staff through our program and are excited to share a new resource: Workplace Injury and Illness Infographics for supervisors and employees.

 These infographics are designed to provide individuals with essential information at a glance.
 You can clearly identify what steps to take in the event of a workplace injury, along with information on whom to contact with further questions.

 - Life threatening emergency related to a workplace incident

 - Non-emergency injury related to a workplace incident

 - Mental health situation related to my job

 - Emergencia que amenaza la vida relacionada con un accidente en el lugar de trabajo

 - Lesión que no es de emergencia relacionada con un incidente en el lugar de trabajo